-Please note there is a maximum upload of 10 documents in the web form where applications are submitted, so combining files may be necessary.
+Please note there is a maximum upload of 10 documents in the web form that you submit the application, so combining files may be necessary.

 3. Unique Entity Identifier (UEI) and System for Award Management (SAM).

 Each applicant (unless the applicant is an individual or Federal or State awarding agency that is exempt from those requirements under 2 CFR 25.110(b) or (c), or has an exception approved by the Federal or State awarding agency under 2 CFR 25.110(d)) is required to: